Zoe Saldaña: 2020–present: Career expansion

 In 2021, Saldaña starred in two Netflix productions, appearing as Rosita in the musical Vivo and as the titular character in Maya and the Three.
-She joined an all-star cast in David O. Russell's Amsterdam.
+She joined the all-star cast in David O. Russell's Amsterdam.
 Saldaña reprised her role as Neytiri in Avatar: The Way of Water (2022).
 As part of her role, she performed vocals for the original song "The Songcord" on the film's soundtrack, penned by Simon Franglen.
-She also began starring in the Paramount+ television series Special Ops: Lioness, created by Taylor Sheridan, in 2023.
+She also began starring in the Paramount+ spy thriller television series Special Ops: Lioness, created by Taylor Sheridan, in 2023.

-She played Rita Mora Castro, a high-powered junior criminal defense attorney in the controversial musical crime film Emilia Pérez (2024), receiving critical acclaim and sharing the Cannes Film Festival Award for Best Actress with her co-stars Karla Sofía Gascón, Selena Gomez, and Adriana Paz.
-Saldaña also won the BAFTA Award for Best Actress in a Supporting Role, the Golden Globe Award for Best Supporting Actress – Motion Picture, the Academy Award for Best Supporting Actress, and Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role.
+She played Rita Mora Castro, a high-powered junior criminal defense attorney in the controversial musical crime film Emilia Pérez (2024), receiving critical acclaim and sharing the Cannes Film Festival Award for Best Actress with her co-stars (Karla Sofía Gascón, Selena Gomez, and Adriana Paz).
+Saldaña also won the BAFTA Award for Best Actress in a Supporting Role, the Golden Globe Award for Best Supporting Actress – Motion Picture, the Actor Award for Outstanding Performance by a Female Actor in a Supporting Role, and the Academy Award for Best Supporting Actress.
 She is the first Dominican American actress to win an Academy Award.

 In addition to the Avatar sequels, Saldaña had a voice role in the Pixar science fiction adventure film Elio (2025).
+After the release of Avatar: Fire and Ash, Saldaña became the highest grossing actress of all time.